willcasey/venvtool/README.md

-j# A Minimilalist Approach to Managing Python Virtual Environments The venvtool is a simple, minimalistic tool to help you manage your python virtual environments.
+## A Minimilalist Approach to Managing Python Virtual Environments
+The venvtool is a simple, minimalistic tool to help you manage your python virtual environments.